 eBay – I have definitely found some steals on eBay.
 Like I said above, the photography can be a little hit or miss, but I would say it’s the lowest prices I have found anywhere on the Internet.
 When I was working on collecting runners for my hallway, I checked eBay quite a bit.

 Thanks so much for reading!
-You can also check out our favorite rugs for under $250 if you are on a budget for your room refresh.
+You can also check out 12 Affordable and Stylish Area Rugs if you are on a budget for your room refresh.
 If you have any questions, just leave them for me in the comments and I will respond! xx – Elsie